bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 ## [1] 0.6111111
 ```

 Okay, so a score of $0.61$ is certainly better than random, but not particularly good.
-This is perhaps not surprising, as half the time series (the control) is uninfected over the entirety of the time series, whilst in the second times series (infection) Botrytis is able to infect from around time point 8 onwards.
-The slight better than random performence seems to arise by the slight bias in the number of instances of each class.
+This is perhaps not surprising, as half the time series (the control) is uninfected over the entirety of the time series, whilst in the second times series *Botrytis* is able to infect from around time point 8 onwards.
+The slighty better than random performence therefore arises due the slight bias in the number of instances of each class.

-In the example, below, we instead try to regress infection status against gene expression levels.
-The idea, then, is to identify genes that have expression values indicative of *Botrytis* infection.
+In the example, below, we instead try to regress infection status against individual gene expression levels.
+The idea is to identify genes that have expression values indicative of *Botrytis* infection: marker genes.

 ```r